mkb79/audible-cli/README.md

         run: audible library list
 ```

-Only the two credentials required for ADP signing are stored as secrets; access
+Only these two values are stored as secrets; access and refresh tokens, cookies,
-and refresh tokens, cookies, and account details are never uploaded, and the
+and account details are never uploaded, and the auth files exist only for the
-auth files exist only for the lifetime of the runner.
+lifetime of the runner.

 > ⚠️ These credentials grant access to your Audible account.
 Run authenticated
 > workflows only from trusted branches, scheduled runs, or manual dispatches,